- Route monitoring involves the use of technology to track and examine the movement of vehicles and their drivers.

-Delivery businesses require reliable and comprehensive route planning or fleet management system.
+Delivery businesses require reliable and comprehensive route planning or fleet management autonomous systems.
 A comprehensive fleet management system has modules like route planning, route optimization, robust mapping data, route monitoring, and fleet tracking.
 Each of these modules contributes towards a smoother last-mile delivery process in its own way.

 Table of Contents